Intelligent Design — Intro

 Under heavy fire for being the first peer-reviewed science journal — The Proceedings of the Biological Society of Washington (BSW) — to publish an openly pro-ID paper, the BSW has since renounced their own publication of Meyer's work, claiming that his paper somehow evaded their normal review process, and would not have been published otherwise.

-Click here for a preview copy of my new book, Mechanism, on Intelligent Design, self-reference, and other deep subjects.
+Click here for information about my book, Mechanism, on Intelligent Design, self-reference, and other deep subjects.

 Back to my home page.